 Instead of vanilla flavored protein powder, I used Matrix Peanut Butter Cookie Protein Powder.

-I omitted the water because I like my shakes thick.
+The water wasn’t needed because I like my shakes thick.

-I also omitted the cinnamon because I wasn’t sure if I’d like it with the nutty flavor of the shake.
+In addition, I omitted the cinnamon because I wasn’t sure if I’d like it with the nutty flavor of the shake.

 This is the type of shake you can really experiment with ingredients.